 If the state cannot prove these three elements, the defendant may be convicted of a lesser crime such as joyriding, but the defendant is not guilty of motor vehicle theft.
 Joyriding – simply using a vehicle without the owner’s permission, but with no intent to deprive the owner of the vehicle permanently – is a Class C felony in this state, and a conviction is punishable by a fine of up to $10,000, a prison term of up to five years, or both.
 When aggravating factors are involved – like altering or removing a vehicle’s license plates, the offense becomes a Class B felony, and a conviction is punishable by a fine of up to $20,000, a prison term of up to ten years, or both.

 It’s also a crime in the state of Washington to fail intentionally to return a rental car at the time and in the manner agreed upon.
 Penalties for convictions regarding unreturned rental vehicles depend on the vehicle’s value.
 The offense is a Class B felony for a rental car worth $5,000 or more, a Class C felony if the vehicle was worth at least $750 but less than $5,000, and a gross misdemeanor if the vehicle is valued under $750.
+If the theft occured in Florida, a theft crime attorney in Fort Myers, FL can help.

 IS THERE A SPECIFIC LAW AGAINST CARJACKING?